| | | | | |

 • Place the roasting pan over low heat.
 Add 3 tablespoons of flour to the pan and cook, stirring, for 2 minutes.

-• Taste and season as needed.
+• Taste and season with salt and pepper as needed.

 Nutrition